Frizto/API_FrenetExamProject/README.md

 - Run the necessary SQL scripts to create the database and tables, inside the 'Misc' folder you'll find several SQL Scripts execute them in this order:

 ## FIRST DATABASE CLIENT DATA
-- A. Run 'SQLQuery_AspNetUserIdentity_Tables' to generate the AspNetUser Tables, we're going to use it to user Auth.
+- A. Run 'SQLQuery_AspNetUserIdentity_Tables' to generate the AspNetUser Tables, we're going to use it for the user's Auth.
 - B. Run 'SQLQuery_Clients_Address_Shipments_Table' to generate the Clients/Addresses/Shipments Tables, we're going to use it to store clients data.

 ## SECOND DATABASE LOGS DATA